theQuert/XPS-9360-macOS/README.md

   - Wireless card installation:
   Instruction with images: [here](https://github.com/the-Quert/XPS-9360-macOS/issues/16#issuecomment-612562283).
   - After installation, other modification is no needed.

+#### Wireless card - BCM94360NG (If not using this card, skip it.)
+  - Install directly, kexts and adapter are not needed.

 #### Wireless card - DW1560 Installation (If not using this card, skip it.)
   -  Running following commands...